Overview

 The Preservation Sustainability Guidebook: For Operations Repairs and Renovations should be used as a performance and sustainability guide tool for any property under regulation with HFA, HTFC, Mitchell Lama, or any other HCR issued program that is looking to utilize replacement reserves or make a capital investments to the property.
 The Guidebook is applicable only to intended improvement areas a property is actively looking to make at the time of review.
 This tool should help property owners and operators consider the full useful life of existing equipment, evaluate whether a repair or replacement is appropriate, and consider interaction and synergies between buildings systems and the State's goal to improve indoor air quality and reduce onsite carbon emissions.

-Integrated Physical Needs Assessment
+Integrated Physical Needs Assessment (IPNA)

 The determination of the preservation project’s ‘Scope of Services’ should be based on a physical or capital needs assessment (PNA or CNA) combined with an energy audit.
 An Integrated Physical Needs Assessment (IPNA), has been created to incorporate essential components of both evaluations and coordinates the requirements of HCR, New York City Housing Development Corporation (HDC), NYC Housing Preservation and Development (HPD), as well as significant portions of data used for the NYSERDA’s incentive program for existing buildings.